louisa0206/RePsyched_WebDev/README.md

 -> open the folder via the Terminal (commands: 'cd Desktop/RePsyched_WebDev/WebDev/Final Project')

--> open the live Dev-Server via the Terminal (commands: 'yarn run dev-server') and open on the given local host
+-> open the live-server via the Terminal (commands: 'yarn run dev-server') and open on the given local host

 Enjoy!!